prettier/prettier/docs/options.md

 Specify which parser to use.

-Prettier automatically infers the parser from the input file path, so you shouldn't have to change this setting.
+Prettier automatically infers the parser from the input file path, so you shouldn’t have to change this setting.

 Both the `babel` and `flow` parsers support the same set of JavaScript features (including Flow type annotations).
 They might differ in some edge cases, so if you run into one of those you can try `flow` instead of `babel`.
-Almost the same applies to `typescript` and `babel-ts`. `babel-ts` might support JavaScript features (proposals) not yet supported by TypeScript, but it's less permissive when it comes to invalid code and less battle-tested than the `typescript` parser.
+Almost the same applies to `typescript` and `babel-ts`. `babel-ts` might support JavaScript features (proposals) not yet supported by TypeScript, but it’s less permissive when it comes to invalid code and less battle-tested than the `typescript` parser.

 Valid options: